|Use these tools to enrich your learning experience!|

 Acanthosis nigricans (most common among individuals of African descent)

 The diagnostic criteria for type 2 diabetes are fairly straightforward and are based on fasting plasma glucose and postprandial plasma glucose levels (Table 1).
 After a diagnosis of type 2 diabetes has been definitively made, education on self-care management is necessary in order to obtain euglycemia and prevent complications related to the detrimental effects of hyperglycemia .
-It is estimated that as many as 90% of patients with type 2 diabetes will require oral medications to achieve adequate glucose control within 5 years of diagnosis .
+The majority of patients with type 2 diabetes will require oral medications to achieve adequate glucose control within five years of diagnosis .
 When glucose levels cannot be adequately controlled with oral medications, the use of injectable medications is necessary.
 If elevated blood glucose levels are untreated and continue to rise, the result can be hyperosmolar hyperglycemic nonketotic syndrome and ultimately death .

 DIAGNOSTIC CRITERIA FOR TYPE 2 DIABETES